 Cullen, who plays inside linebacker for the Red Raiders, emerged as one of the premier defensive players in Massachusetts in 2013.
 He finished his junior campaign with 60 total tackles, including 12.5 sacks, helping Lowell post a 7-4 record while earning its first-ever MIAA postseason berth.
 Cullen was named the Merrimack Valley Conference Division 1 Defensive Player of the Year.

 His standout play at linebacker caught the attention of several Division 1 programs.
 Cullen recently verbally committed to attend Syracuse University on a football scholarship, where he will likely play outside linebacker.
-Boston College, UMass, Rutgers and Miami were among the other Division 1 schools who contacted Cullen.

 "I didn't expect it to happen so fast," said Cullen.
 "Syracuse was the only school that offered me.
 I thought I'd wait and see what I would get for offers from other schools.
 But after I went to the campus and met with the coaches I knew it was the school for me.